 - Guest children under age 18 cannot enter the Kimmel Center or the Global Center without a parent or guardian.
-If children under the age of 18 are invited, please complete a Childcare Questionnaire (available in Kimmel Operations).
+If children under the age of 18 are invited, please complete a Childcare Questionnaire (available in the Kimmel Operations office, suite 605).

 - Students are responsible for the actions and behavior of their guests at all times while the guests are in the Kimmel Center or the Global Center.